Whiteness, thinness, translucency, and diversity of decorations founded the international reputation of Limoges.

-In 1768, kaolin, an essential clay to obtain ceramics comparable to Chinese porcelain, was discovered near Limoges.
-Whiteness, delicacy, and translucence of the porcelain, as well as the diversity of the decorations, founded the international reputation of Limoges.
+In 1768, kaolin, an essential clay used to obtain ceramics comparable to Chinese porcelain, was discovered near Limoges.
+The whiteness, thinness, and translucency of the porcelain, as well as the diversity of the decorations, founded the international reputation of Limoges.

 Bernardaud is a registered « Entreprise du Patrimoine Vivant » (Live Heritage Business), with two production sites in Limousin (Limoges and Oradour- sur-Glane).
 There are eight Bernardaud...